South Africa announces $26 billion to help struggling nation

 “We are resolved not merely to return our economy to where it was before the coronavirus, but to forge a new economy in a new global reality,” he said.

-“Our economic strategy going forward will require a new social compact among all role players — business, labor, community and government — to restructure the economy and achieve inclusive growth,” said Ramaphosa.
+“Our new economy must be founded on fairness, empowerment, justice and equality,” said Ramaphosa.

-As hunger grows, some 250,000 food parcels will be distributed across the country over the next two weeks, said Ramaphosa, who strongly condemned reports of officials diverting food aid.
+Ramaphosa acknowledged that government food distribution has been unable to meet the “huge need” that has emerged since the lockdown began on March 27.
+To offset the growing hunger, some 250,000 food parcels will be distributed across the country over the next two weeks, said Ramaphosa, who strongly condemned reports of officials diverting food aid.

+“Poverty and food insecurity have deepened dramatically in the course of just a few weeks,” Ramaphosa said.

+Local media reports have described in stark detail how families are trying to practice social distancing in crowded shacks in informal settlements.
+Some communities have been in the dark for weeks or months, unable to meet electricity payments, Clean water often comes from shared community taps, if at all.

-Other priorities include the protection of companies and workers in a country where the economy had been struggling even before the pandemic.
+Other priorities Ramaphosa described include the protection of companies and workers in a country where the economy had been struggling even before the pandemic.

 Ramaphosa said the virus and measures to contain it will continue to take a severe toll “in the weeks and months to come,” with many people losing their jobs.
 Unemployment already had been 29%.